johntrogan/Edge-Enterprise/edgeenterprise/microsoft-edge-webview-policies.md

 If you disable this policy, the old behavior is enabled.

-This policy is obsolete because this policy was originally implemented as a safety measure if there's breakage, but none has been reported.
+This policy is obsolete because this policy was originally implemented as a safety measure if there's breakage, but none reported.

   #### Supported features: